pinDeliver/pinDeliver/documentation/route_optimization_transport_planning.md

 # Route optimization and transport planning

-When your orders are created in pinDeliver (Excel upload or api integration) it is time to do the route optimization/planning.
-When to do the route optimization differs between companies.
-Some companies do the route planning the day before the deliveries should be made and some just minutes before the vehicles will be loaded.
-The routing process can be done in just minutes.
+Once your orders have been generated in pinDeliver, either through Excel upload or API integration, the next step is to undertake route optimization and planning.
+The timing of this optimization process varies among companies.
+Some choose to perform route planning the day prior to the scheduled deliveries, while others opt for last-minute planning just before loading their vehicles.
+The route optimization process itself can be accomplished in a matter of minutes.

-Normally the routing is made automatic and you just confirm the resulting routes and assign drivers.
-But of course it is possible to change the suggested routes manually, both modifying and adding routes.
+Typically, the routing process is automated, allowing you to simply confirm the proposed routes and assign drivers.
+However, it is worth noting that manual adjustments to suggested routes, including modifications and the addition of new routes, are entirely feasible.

-Click the image below to see a clip about Route planning:
+For a comprehensive demonstration of the route planning functionality, watch the video below.
 <p float="right">
 <a href="https://youtu.be/5eoqk3x4Ee4" target="_blank">
 <img  alt="Route Optimization/Transport planning" src="/images/route_optimization_transport_planning_movieclip_screenshot.png" width="600">